-An exegetical study of the contents and meaning of the epistle in relation to the student's own personal Christian experience.
+An exceptical study of the contents and meaning of the epistle in relation to the student's own personal Christian experience.
+Prerequisite: GB 201.

 NT 382.
 James.
-1 hour

 A careful study of the problems of introduction and the exegesis of the epistle featuring a practical focus.
 Prerequisite: GB 201.